Inquests in England and Wales: Verdict or conclusions

-In 2004, 37% of inquests recorded an outcome of death by accident / misadventure, 21% by natural causes, 13% suicide, 10% open verdicts, and 19% other outcomes.
+In 2024, the most recent year for which coronial data is available for England and Wales, 25% of inquest conclusions were recorded as death by accident or misadventure, 12% as natural causes, 13% as suicide, 3% as an open verdict and the remaining 47% comprised other outcomes such as unclassified, alcohol/drug related, industrial disease and road traffic collision conclusions.

 Since 2004 it has been possible for the coroner to record a narrative verdict, recording the circumstances of a death without apportioning blame or liability.
 Since 2009, other possible verdicts have included "alcohol/drug related death" and "road traffic collision".
 The civil standard of proof, on the balance of probabilities, is used for all conclusions.
 The standard of proof for suicide and unlawful killing changed in 2018 from beyond all reasonable doubt to the balance of probabilities following a case in the courts of appeal.

 Modernisation

 Owing in particular to the failures to notice the serial murder committed by Harold Shipman, the Coroners and Justice Act 2009 modernised the system with: